Kate Mosse

 Katherine Louise Mosse (born 1961) is a British novelist, non-fiction and short story writer and broadcaster.
 She is best known for her 2005 novel Labyrinth, which has been translated into more than 37 languages.
-She co-founded in 1996 the annual award for best UK-published English-language novel by a woman that is now known as the Women's Prize for Fiction.
+She co-founded in 1996 the annual award for best UK-published English-language novel by a woman that is now known as the Women's Prize for Fiction, and since 2024 has a sister award, The Women's Prize for Nonfiction.

 Early life and career

-Mosse was born in Chichester, and raised in Fishbourne, West Sussex, the eldest of three sisters born to a solicitor, Richard (1920–2011) and Barbara (1931–2014).
+Mosse was born in Chichester, and raised in Fishbourne, West Sussex, the eldest of three sisters born to a solicitor, Richard (1920–2011) and Barbara (1931–).
 Mosse's aunt was involved in the campaign for the ordination of women and her grandfather was a vicar.
 She was educated at Chichester High School for Girls and New College, Oxford, from where she graduated in 1984 with a BA (Hons) in English.
 After leaving university, she spent seven years working in publishing in London for Hodder & Stoughton, then Century, and finally as an editorial director at Hutchinson, part of the Random House group.
 She was a member of the National Union of Journalists (NUJ) and Women in Publishing.

 She left publishing in 1992, for a writing career beginning with the non-fiction, Becoming a Mother.